DeusPerpetuum/Steam-Prices-Extension/README.md

 # About
 Changes prices from tenge to rubles, taking into account the commission.
+Takes the tenge exchange rate from the central bank of Russia.

 ## Installing
 Drag and drop into browser.